coderefinery/mma/_episodes/02-overview.md

 * Pybind11
 * Cython

-Simplified Wrapper and Interface Generator (SWIG) is a tool that simplies the two step process of making a wrapper and generating a interface which makes the wrapper callable from the interpreter.
-According to the SWIG documentation, "SWIG was orignally designed to make it extremely easy for scientist and engineers to build extensible scientific software without having a degree in software engineering".
+Simplified Wrapper and Interface Generator (SWIG) is a tool that simplifies the two step process of making a wrapper and generating a interface which makes the wrapper callable from the interpreter.
+According to the SWIG documentation, "SWIG was originally designed to make it extremely easy for scientist and engineers to build extensible scientific software without having a degree in software engineering".
 So SWIG should really be the only thing we need, right?
 Could be, but before giving a motivation for the other tools, it is worth